 Thus Brooks Adams viewed the situation in 1919.
-We interpreted blink our eyes as we read, and wonder just what can be the matter with him, and just what he is trying to say, and just what just what he does say has to do with the actual facts and forces at play in the year 1932.
-Again we ask, How could a descendent of Abigail Adams get so far off the track, and be so blind to the progress and improvment in women and in the status of women since 1776.
+We blink our eyes as we read, and wonder just what can be the matter with him, and just what he is trying to say, and just what he does say has to do with the actual facts and forces at play in the year 1932.
+Again we ask how could a descendant of Abigail Adams get so far off the track, and be so blind to the progress and improvement in women and in the status of women since 1776?

-We can paint a picture quite diffenent in tone and color .- the picture of the educated woman : the picture of the intelligent wife and mother, broad-minded, interested in all cultural and public affairs ; charming companions of their husbands : fine and understanding friends of their healthy and robust children; well versed in the affairs of state: capable in an emergency, of taking over the economic burdens of the family; in short, all round women of ability and integrity Just the sort of a woman that Abigail Adams was, and living under conditions more or less like the conditions that She suggested as desireable in her letter to John Adams in 1776.
+Of course we can paint a picture quite different in tone and color, - the picture of the educated woman; the picture of the intelligent wife and mother, broad-minded, interested in all cultural and public affairs; charming companions of their husbands; fine and understanding friends of their healthy and robust children; well versed in the affairs of state; capable, in an emergency, of taking over the economic burdens of the family; in short, all round women of ability and integrity,-Just the sort of a woman that Abigail Adams was, and living under conditions more or less like the conditions that she suggested as desireable in her letter to John Adams in 1776.
 That also is part of the picture.
-There has been and there still is a majestic power and quality to the woman movement.
+There has been and there still is a majestic power and quality to the woman movement, Brooks Adams to the contrary notwithstanding.